World’s Best Beaches

 Broke Inlet was named in 1831 by Governor James Stirling after Captain Philip Vere Broke R.N. who in 1813 was in command of HMS Shannon, a frigate of 38 guns that defeated the American ship the Chesapeake in a battle near Boston.

-We visited Broke Inlet during our annual Australia Day Adventure.
+The Broke Inlet visit was during our annual Australia Day Adventure.

 A day spent at this beach and a sunset camel ride along the ocean’s edge is a great day out.
 More about that Adventure Downunder here.

-Callcup Beach is part of the Warren Beach.
+Callcup Beach is part of Warren Beach.
 It is at the base of fearsome Callcup Hill.
 Once you’ve conquered Callcup there’s not much you need to know about scaling sand dunes.
-Callcup is a beautiful white beach so typical of the coast in the D’Entrecasteaus National Park.
+Callcup is a beautiful white beach, so typical of the coast in the D’Entrecasteaus National Park.